Particular/docs.particular.net/Content/NServiceBus/authoring-custom-nservicebus-persistence.md

 Another important aspect of Saga persistence is concurrency.
 By design, it is possible for Sagas to be accessed and ammended by more than one thread concurrently.
 This requires the Saga persister to allow for a strong consistency model, to ensure Sagas are written and updated in an atomic manner.
 Every persistence technology is going to have its own way of providing this ability; for example SQL databases provide ACID guarantees and allow for optimizations like the Upgrade Lock mode to allow for efficient and secure updates under lock.
 RavenDB however is an eventually-consistent storage, and as such it uses optimistic concurrency and some tricks to implement the unique constraint functionality.
 To learn more about this and what is required from the Saga persister, read the [NServiceBus Sagas And Concurrency article](http://docs.particular.net/nservicebus/nservicebus-sagas-and-concurrency).

-The in-memory implementation of `ISagaPersister` can be found here: https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/SagaPersister/InMemorySagaPersister.cs .
+The in-memory implementation of `ISagaPersister` can be found [here](https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/SagaPersister/InMemorySagaPersister.cs).
 Note how the Get by property method is implemented inefficiently, iterating through all Sagas instead of using indexes.
 For production worthy persisters this should not be the case.

 ## Timeout persister